-It is permitted to wear a cap, hat, or visor or to use blinders that comply with Rules 5.6.8 or 5.9.9.
+It is permitted to wear a cap, hat, or visor and use blinders that comply with Rules 5.6.8 and 5.6.9.
+A Cap or visor made with a flexible material may touch the rear sight.
+A cap or visor that is made of non-flexible and stiff/hard material is not allowed to touch the rear sight.